 What are we asking the government to do about NHS pay?

 The CSP and 13 other unions representing health service staff are asking ministers to work with us to move NHS pay forward by:

-- Integrating an early NHS pay deal into plans for helping the economy move forward given the size of the NHS workforce and the positive effect for local businesses of giving these staff more money in their pockets
+- Integrating an early NHS pay deal into plans for helping the economy to move forward given the size of the NHS workforce and the positive effect for local businesses of staff having more money in their pockets.

-The CSP will keep members and our workplace reps informed of progress in this campaign and will consult at the appropriate time.
+The CSP will keep members and our workplace reps informed of progress in this campaign.